BarnesFoundation/Barnes-Focus/README.md

 ## Running Rails Console

-You can SSH into the web server with: `eb ssh [environment_name]`
+You can SSH into the web server with: `eb ssh [environment_name]` **NOTE**: `eb ssh` always ssh on the selected environment (based on Current Working Git Branch).
+So, if you would like to ssh into Production App (Web Environment), switch git branch to `master`, refer to the `.elasticbeanstalk/config.yml`

 > The Rails application is located at **`/var/app/current`**

 You'll need `sudo` access and then you'll be able to access console.
 Below commands shall do that: